breellz/Rapid-Xpress/README.md

 `$ rapid-xpress create express --variant mvc`

-Project dependencies are automatiacally installed
+Project dependencies are automatiacally installed and you'll be prompted for your project attributes

 To run development server